-Pesticide residue control data for the year 2022 have been collected in two modalities:
+Pesticide residue control data for the year 2023 have been collected in two modalities:

-- The main route, the application developed by the official control and alerts general subdirectorate which name is "GEDA".
-This application has been developed to standardize and facilitate the collection of data, thus generating a database that allows the management of information.
-92.82% of the data received have been sent using this application. - The second option, the tool provided by EFSA for manual data collection: "EFSA XML TOOL".
+- The main route, the application developed by the official control and alerts general subdirectorate named "GEDA".
+This application has been develop to standardize and facilitate the data collection, thus generating a database, which allows the management of information.
+90.09 % of the data received have been sent using this application. - The second option, the tool provided by EFSA for manual data collection: "EFSA XML TOOL".
 This tool, in Excel format, allows the introduction of information by means of codes defined by EFSA, collected in different catalogues, and facilitates the creation of XMLs for direct submission to the EFSA platform.
-Through this system, 7.08% of the data were collected.
+Through this system, 9.91% of the data were collected.